About Angelica Root Essential Oil

-Our exquisite, wildcrafted Angelica Root Essential Oil is part of our Artisan Quality line of essential oils and comes from an expert distiller in Canada who produces only small volumes of a few very special essential oils extracted from plants that he grows or ethically harvests from the wild.
+This exceptional Angelica Root Essential Oil is part of our artisan-created line of essential oils.
+It comes from an expert distiller in Canada who produces limited quantities of a few, very special, essential oils.
+These unique essential oils are extracted from plants that our distiller grows himself or ethically harvests from the wild.

 There are over thirty different species of Angelica but Angelica archangelica is the only one that is widely used in aromatherapy.

-As an herb (not as the essential oil), Angelica was highly esteemed in the past in both western and eastern traditional practices.
-In Europe, it was one of the most important herbs of the middle ages and was used for ailments of the lungs and digestive system, as well as a preventative during epidemics.
-In Chinese Medicine, a number of different species of Angelica have also been used in herbal preparations for respiratory and digestive issues as well as for complaints involving the female reproductive system, such as menstrual cramps.
+As an herb, angelica root was highly esteemed in the past in both western and eastern traditional practices.
+In Europe, it was used for ailments of the lungs and digestive system, as well as a preventative during epidemics.
+In Chinese Medicine, a number of different species of angelica root or seed have also been used in herbal preparations for respiratory and digestive issues as well as for complaints involving the female reproductive system, such as menstrual cramps.

-Follow general safety guidelines for use of essential oils, as noted in the box below.
-Angelica root essential oil is PHOTOTOXIC and should not be applied to the skin for 24 hours before exposure to sunlight or tanning lamps.
+Follow general safety guidelines for use of essential oils, as noted in the link below.
+Angelica root essential oil is PHOTOTOXIC and should not be applied to the skin for 12 hours before exposure to sunlight or tanning lamps unless diluted as described above.
 Otherwise, it is generally considered non-toxic and non-irritant IN SMALL AMOUNTS; use sparingly.

-Some aromatherapists have cautioned against use of Angelica root essential oil during pregnancy and in cases of diabetes.
+Some aromatherapists have cautioned against use of Angelica Root Essential Oil during pregnancy and in cases of diabetes.
+Since midwives have traditionally used angelica root as an herbal preparation to stimulate labor it seems especially wise to avoid the essential oil during pregnancy.
 Although we do not advise internal use of ANY essential oils except under properly qualified medical supervision, some experts have specifically cautioned against internal use of Angelica root essential oil.

 Essential Oil Safety Considerations